-The Proposed Project site is located at 943 Stanley Avenue, near the intersection of Conway Drive and Stanley Avenue, in the City of Escondido.
-Figures 1 and 2 show the regional and local location of the Proposed Project site and an aerial of the Proposed Project site with surrounding land uses.
+The proposed Project site is located west of Ash Street between Stanley Avenue to the north and Lehner Avenue to the south in unincorporated San Diego County, but within the Sphere of Influence of the City of Escondido.
+Figures 1 and 2 show the regional and local location of the proposed Project site and an aerial of the proposed Project site with surrounding land uses.

-The Proposed Project site is currently developed with thirteen (13) single-family residences, which would be demolished as part of the Proposed Project.
-The Proposed Project site is located in a suburban area which incorporates larger single family residential parcels with open spaces intermixed with higher density residential subdivisions and undeveloped parcels.
-Adjacent to the southwest corner of the Proposed Project site near Lehner Avenue is a newer subdivision with similar sized lots and homes to the Proposed Project.
-Across Lehner Avenue to the south and west from the Proposed Project site is Rincon Middle School.
+The Project site is currently undeveloped.
+The Project site is located in a suburban area consisting of larger single family residential parcels with open spaces intermixed with higher density residential subdivisions and undeveloped parcels.
+Adjacent to the southwest corner of the Project site along Lehner Avenue is a newer subdivision (Saddle Place, Bridle Place, and Stirrup Way).
+Across Lehner Avenue to the south are existing larger lot single family parcels.
+Across N. Ash Street to the east is a newer subdivision (Rancho Bonita Place and Del Rincon Place).
+North and northwest of the Project site are existing larger lot single family parcels.